Safi, Morocco: Economy

 In the early 20th century, the Moroccan potter Boujemâa Lamali established a pottery school in Safi, supported by the colonial administration.
 Since then pottery has been a mainstay of Safi's economy.
 Prior to the COVID-19 pandemic there were 2,000 registered artisans working in the city's 212 workshops, and thousands more unregistered artisans.

 Sport

-Football and rugby are popular sports in Safi.
-The local football team Olympic Safi have been competing in Morocco's premier football division, Botola, since 2004.

-The Rugby Union team of the same name is one of Morocco's best, having won the "Coupe du Trône" several times.
-There also is a little Tennis Sport Club with a couple of fields (following the high road, beyond the Colline des Poitiers).
+Football, rugby union and tennis are represented in Safi.
+The city's main football club is Olympic Club Safi, which returned to Morocco's top division for the 2004–05 season after winning promotion in 2004.
+The city's rugby side, Olympique de Safi, has won the Moroccan rugby Coupe du Trône more than once, including the 2005–06 title; Le Matin also noted that the club had won both the cup and the national championship the previous season.
+Safi also has an affiliated tennis club, the Tennis Association de Safi, listed by the Royal Moroccan Tennis Federation.

 European cemetery

 There is an abandoned European cemetery in Safi.
 Some of the marble decorations have been stolen from the richest tombs, including: Russian, Portuguese, Spanish (e.g. the Do Carmo family), Italian (e.g. the Bormioli family), French (e.g., the Chanel family), German and other European nationals.
 Some engravings identifying or memorializing the deceased have also been stolen.
 Although there are 19th century tombs present, most are of pre-independence (1956) 20th century origin.